Former diplomats: Trump team sought to lift sanctions on Russia

 Malinowski said he is now concerned that even if the Trump administration doesn't lift sanctions on Russia, it will stop vigilantly enforcing them.
 The U.S. Treasury's Office of Foreign Asset Control, which polices sanctions, does not have a permanent chief, and the State Department does not have a permanent sanctions coordinator.

-The Washington Post reported in Thursday's additions that the Trump administration as considering handing back to Russia two U.S. diplomatic compounds that the Obama administration seized as punishment for Russian election hacking.
+The Washington Post reported Thursday that the Trump administration is considering handing back to Russia two U.S. diplomatic compounds that the Obama administration seized as punishment for Russian election hacking.

-Russia has not changed it behavior in any substantive way to merit that or other sanctions relief, Malinowski said.
+Russia has not changed its behavior in any substantive way to merit that or other sanctions relief, Malinowski said.

 "What was troubling about these stories is that suddenly I was hearing that we were preparing to rescind sanctions in exchange for, well, nothing," Fried said on MSNBC.